XDPXI/FastBangs/README.md

+# BangBrave

+BangBrave is a fork of Unduck to change the main search engine from Google to Brave Search.

 # Unduck

 DuckDuckGo's bang redirects are too slow.
 Add the following URL as a custom search engine to your browser.
 Enables all of DuckDuckGo's bangs to work, but much faster.